 What makes co-ops different from other businesses?
 What sets them apart?
-Well, for starters, co-op members vote.
-In co-op circles this is known simply as “one member, one vote”.
+Well, for starters, the co-op feature known as “one-member, one-vote”.

 Other types of corporations often provide shareholders more votes if they own more shares in the company.
 Co-ops don’t allow for this type of concentrated voting.
 Whether you’ve bought a $1,000 investment share or a $10 membership share, you have the same amount of influence on the co-op’s decisions: one vote.

 Why is this so important to the co-op structure?
 Because providing members with a good or service is generally the reason co-operatives exist.
 The one-member, one-vote system helps ensure a co-op acts in its members’ best interests.